 “The one thing I truly love to talk about and contemplate, is how intricate the environment is.
 How it’s all connected.
 It just amazes me how the system has evolved to be so resilient and yet so fragile, all at the same time.”

-“It’s very important for me personally, and through Reef Teach, to spread the word that the Great Barrier Reef is not dead.
+“It’s very important for me personally to spread the word that the Great Barrier Reef is not dead.
 Unfortunately, with the large amount of bad PR the Reef has received, many people believe it is too late to protect it.
 My message, is that the Great Barrier Reef is alive and well.
 It might be having a hard time right now, but that just means it needs our help even more than ever.
 It’s not a lost cause!”
 Come visit, learn, explore and then help protect this natural paradise forever more.